Analyzing Vectrus (NYSE:VEC) and Aris Water Solutions (NYSE:ARIS)

-Vectrus (NYSE:VEC) and Aris Water Solutions (NYSE:ARIS) are both small-cap business services companies, but which is the better stock?
-We will contrast the two companies based on the strength of their valuation, analyst recommendations, profitability, dividends, institutional ownership, risk and earnings.
+Vectrus (NYSE:VEC) and Aris Water Solutions (NYSE:ARIS) are both small-cap business services companies, but which is the superior business?
+We will compare the two companies based on the strength of their valuation, earnings, dividends, institutional ownership, profitability, analyst recommendations and risk.

-This table compares Vectrus and Aris Water Solutions’ revenue, earnings per share and valuation.
+This table compares Vectrus and Aris Water Solutions’ revenue, earnings per share (EPS) and valuation.

 |Gross Revenue